Hayley Marsten: 2019–2022: Spectacular Heartbreak

 In 2019 Marsten crowdfunded her debut album through Pozible and raised over $17,000.
 Spectacular Heartbreak was released on 30 August 2019.
 At the 2020 Country Music Awards of Australia, the album was nominated for 'Alt Country Album of the Year'.
 It was later nominated for 'Country Work of the Year' at the 2020 Queensland Music Awards.
 In 2021, she released a digital EP, 'Spectacular' which featured four songs from the album, 'Spectacular Heartbreak', reimagined on piano.
 In 2022, 'Drowning Myself' the lead single from her second album, Girlhood was nominated for a Queensland Music Award.
-That same month Hayley crowded $20,000 for Girlhood while about to begin recording it.
+That same month Hayley crowd funded $20,000 for Girlhood while about to begin recording it.
 In October and November 2022 she appeared at the Deni Ute Muster and Groundwater Country Music Festival.

 2023: Girlhood

 In early 2023 Hayley signed with Cheatin' Hearts Records and played for the first time at CMC Rocks.
 Marsten's second studio album Girlhood was released on 16 June 2023 and reached #4 on the ARIA Country Charts on release.
+In 2024, Hayley was nominated for a Queensland Music Award in Country for 'Getting Better' from Girlhood.